theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-2/index.md

 ---

 layout: base.njk
 title: "Ancient Egypt"
 description: "Through the twelve gates of night — spells, tombs, and soul-technologies of the Duat."
+excerpt: "You entered the Du”st, faced the weighing of your heart, and discovered that the soul is not one thing, but many.
+Now we descend deeper, through tomb texts, resurrection spells, and ciphered maps of r…"
 tier: initiate
 scrollId: "the-teachings-the-afterlife-series-1-ancient-egypt-part-2"